kbaseapps/ReadGroupEditor/README.md

 # Reads Set Editor
 ---

-This is the basic readme for this module.
-This module contains an example method that counts the contigs in a contig set.
+This module contains just enough configuration to allow a reads set app to appear in the narratieve app panel.
+It does not have any method implementation.